daaronr/micro-giving-pub/readme.md

 This repo contains both the content and the code for producing course materials (handouts, slides, problem sets, and more) for two similar courses (modules), both for UK 10-12 week terms with 2 hours of lecture per week and one 'tutorial' per fortnight.
 1. Undergraduate "Economic principles and policy" and 2.
 "MSc Microeconomics."
 Both of these are taught at a fairly basic technical/maths level, and both are pitched to students with a variety of backgrounds in economics, business, and policy.

+The content is largely drawn from Nicholson and Snyder's "Intermediate Economics and Its Applications".
+It gives a running commentary on this text and offers additional perspectives and enrichment material.
+I also offer substantial original content, as well as drawing from other sources.

 (Further description of content will be given.)

 #Setup